Lecture 10: Tuples and Memory Allocation

 If we’re using

-to store the memory address where our available heap space begins, where do we get its initial value from?main.c uses
+ESIto store the memory address where our available heap space begins, where do we get its initial value from?main.c uses

-a starting address, so the start address isn’t on the stack.
-And we’ve accounted for the purposes of all the available registers, so it’s not hiding in a register (the way that we’re usingESI
+malloc(orcalloc) to preallocate a large region of memory that we can use in our programs.
+But where doesmallocknow where available memory begins?
+We don’t passmalloca starting address, so the start address isn’t on the stack.
+And we’ve accounted for the purposes of all the available registers, so it’s not hiding in a register (the way that we’re usingESI).The implementation of

-stores several pointers that maintain a clever structure of free and allocated chunks of memory, divided among arenas of allocations of similar sizes.
+mallocstores several pointers that maintain a clever structure of free and allocated chunks of memory, divided among arenas of allocations of similar sizes.
 But where can those pointers live?
 They can’t be on the heap itself, since they help manage the heap!Instead, we need to store those pointers in some well-known, statically known location.

 Before, when introducing stacks, we had a simple memory-layout diagram that looked like this: